Missouri Court Records

 Can you Get a Speeding Ticket Dismissed in Missouri?

-A judge can dismiss traffic tickets issued for speeding offenses in Missouri upon finding of a defendant’s innocence.
+A judge can dismiss traffic tickets issued for speeding offenses in Missouri upon determining the defendant’s innocence.
 Other instances when dismissal may occur include when the prosecutor fails to appear to prosecute the case, when the issuing officer does not show up, or when the defendant agrees to and completes probation.
 The prosecutor also has the statutory right to order a case dismissal.
-In the State, speeding offenses may be reduced to non-point or non-moving speeding violations, for example, a parking violation, with an attorney’s help.
+In Missouri, speeding offenses may be reduced to non-point or non-moving speeding violations, for example, a parking violation, with an attorney’s help.

 What Happens if You Plead Guilty to a Traffic Ticket in Missouri?

-A guilty plea is equivalent to an admission of guilt in Missouri.
-As such, a person who pleads guilty by paying a traffic ticket is liable to certain penalties including ticket fines, points accumulation, increased auto insurance rates, license suspensions/revocations (depending on the seriousness of the offense), surcharges, community service, jail time, and the conviction remaining permanently on the person’s driving record.
+In Missouri, a guilty plea may be considered equivalent to an admission of guilt.
+As such, a person who pleads guilty by paying a traffic ticket may be liable to certain penalties, including ticket fines, points accumulation, increased auto insurance rates, license suspensions/revocations (depending on the seriousness of the offense), surcharges, community service, jail time, and the conviction remaining permanently on the person’s driving record.

 How to Find a Traffic Ticket Attorney in Missouri